 In response, Corbyn said his team had ‘acted to speed up, not hinder the process’, that he did not accept all of the EHRC’s findings, and that while ‘one antisemite is one too many’, the scale of antisemitism within Labour had been ‘dramatically overstated’.

-This response resulted in Corbyn’s suspension from the Parliamentary Labour Party.
+This response resulted in Corbyn losing the Labour Party whip at Westminster.

 Still the Member of Parliament for Islington North in London, Corbyn announced a Project for Peace and Justice in January 2021.
 The organization aims to ‘bring people together for social and economic justice, peace, and human rights, in Britain and across the world’.